By-Election Candidate Information September 2025

 - You may utilise your personal social media accounts and connections to campaign

-Rules for designing social media posts and printed materials
+Rules for designing social media posts

-Printed Materials, such as flyers, posters, or business cards must adhere to all campaigning rules, such as those about being respectful.
+Social media posts must adhere to all campaigning rules, such as those about being respectful.
 You are unable to use the UWS logo on your designs as this would breach copywrite legislation, but you may use the Students’ Union Logo and other assets from the Students’ Union.You must ensure that you have the right to use any other images or videos you use as part of your campaign.

 Consequences of breaking the elections rules